Tonyac-create/Space_Tourism/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Space Tourism

 This is a solution to the [Space Tourism challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.